gpdm/tinycore-targetdisplaymode/README.md

  * GPT partition table
  * creates one hidden EFI partition
  * creates one MS-DOS/FAT32 partition
- * sets a label "TINYCORE"
+ * sets a label "TINYCORE" (important: keep this volume label, or auto-detection for system boot WILL FAIL!)
  * and fills all available disk space to the max

 Upon reinspection, you will see something like this with the `diskutil list /dev/disk3` command: